Grevillea ‘Bonnie Prince Charlie’ is a dwarf, bushy shrub that reaches a height of 1 metre, spreading to 1 metre wide.

 The parents of this hybrid, are G. alpina and a form of G. rosmarinifolia – developed by Bywong Nursery.
 This is one many hybrid natives developed by this nursery.

-Oblong leaves are about four centimetres long, dark green above and paler below.
+Leaves are alternate to spiral along the stems, oblong in shape, to about 4 cm long, dark green above and paler below.

-Profuse and conspicuous flowers are red and yellow.
+This cultivar is a spider-flower, with profuse red and yellow inflorescences, about 5 cm wide by 2 cm long.
 They appear for lengthy periods.
 The blooms are similar in colour to those of G. alpina, one of the parents.
-Honeyeaters are attracted to the flowers.

 Grevillea ‘Bonnie Prince Charlie’ could be grown as a colourful foreground specimen in native garden beds.

 Prune lightly to promote dense growth and copious blooms.
 Honeyeaters are attracted to the flowers.

 It is a hardy plant on a well-draining soil in part shade to full sun.
 Not overly fast growing.